green-code-initiative/creedengo-javascript/CONTRIBUTING.md

 All the generated code is between commented lines with "auto-generated" in the text.\
 **Please run update script** after a rule creation.

-## End of development?

-The last step is to open a PR on this project with the implementation of the rule, and a second one on the test project with an exemple of a code not following rule needs.
-Keep an eye on the coverage of your rule implementation 👀
+## What else?

+You should be ready to open a PR on GitHub with all your code!

+Check one last time that you have respected the following points:

+- [ ] My rule implementation covers the use case without false-positive
+- [ ] My code is explicit or well documented
+- [ ] I have provided unit tests
+- [ ] I have added a non-compliant example code inside the test project
+- [ ] The coverage of my code is greather than 80%
+- [ ] I have modified the CHANGELOG with my change

 This is the end of this guide, thank you for reading this far and contributing to the project 🙏.